Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A detailed breakdown and evaluation of the Princeton Review MCAT prep course and books

-With the MCAT being such a high stakes exam, future med school students do not want to take any risks in choosing their test prep.
+With the MCAT being such a high-stakes exam, future med school students generally don’t want to take any risks in choosing their prep.
 That is why many turn to Princeton Review – a no-nonsense, instructional-heavy, proven MCAT prep course.
 But do countless hours in the classroom and traditional methods of instruction always mean results?
-Discover more about Princeton Review’s MCAT prep course and thoughts from our education experts in this detailed review.
+Our expert team provides their full thoughts and analysis on this course in this detailed review.

-Princeton Review offers four primary prep options to students, which vary based on level of instruction, course intensity and level of access.
-Included within these course formats, Princeton Review makes a number of guarantees related to score increases, as discussed further below.
+Before we dive into our thoughts on the Princeton Review MCAT course, let’s quickly cover their course formats and offerings to set the stage.
+In short, TPR offers four primary prep options to students, which vary based on level of instruction, course intensity and level of access.
 The four prep packages include:

 MCAT 515+ Immersion

-Beginning with their most affordable option, Princeton’s Self-Paced course gives students the chance to learn at their own speed, DIY style.
+Beginning with their most affordable option, Princeton’s Online Course gives students the chance to learn at their own speed, DIY-style.
 This package opens access to Princeton’s wide range of online content and hard copy books, but no live classes.
-This course runs right around $1,700, which places it a hair cheaper than Kaplan’s analogous course and approximately 8x or so more expensive than value prep company Magoosh’s online course.
+This course runs right around $2,000, which makes it a hair more expensive than Kaplan’s analogous course, and approximately 5x more expensive than value prep company Magoosh’s online course.

-Moving up the ladder, Princeton Review’s most popular prep option, the Ultimate course, gives students the chance to learn through live scheduled classes, in-person or online.
+Moving up the ladder, Princeton Review’s most popular prep option, the Live Online Course, gives students the chance to learn through live scheduled classes, in-person or online.
 This course packs a whopping 120+ live instruction hours and costs around $2,800.
-Once again, this is in line with the price of rival Kaplan’s flagship in-person course, and the two can often be found within $100-200 of each other.
+Once again, this is in line with the price of rival Kaplan’s flagship in-person course, and the two can often be found within $100-200 of each other when considering current discounts.

-At the next tier, Princeton Review offers an option that really assures students a chance to get results.
-Their MCAT 510+ program guarantees a score of 510 or better on the MCAT, assuming you start with a base score of 500 or better and finish the course.
-If you have a base score less than 500, than the course simply guarantees a +10 point jump.
-In either case, this prep package will run you about $3,400 – though we often see it on sale for less.
+At the next tier, Princeton Review offers their MCAT 513+ program, which guarantees a score of 513 or better on the MCAT (assuming you start with a base score of 503 or better and finish the course).
+If you have a base score less than 503, than the course simply guarantees a +10 point jump.
+In either case, this prep package will run you about $3,500 – though we often see it on sale for less.

 Finally, Princeton Review’s most intense option – the MCAT 515+ Immersion course – is the granddaddy of them all, boasting 860+ total hours of instruction, practice and guided prep across 5 long weeks.
 This course is not for the faint of heart; nor is it for the penny pincher.
-This bootcamp-style prep course will cost you around $7,000, which is on par with other intense MCAT summer immersion programs.
-That figure may make your head spin, but rest in knowing that it includes room and board and a guaranteed score of 515+ (with some limitations).
+This bootcamp-style prep course will cost you around $7,350, which is on par with other intense MCAT summer immersion programs.
+That figure may make your head spin, but know that also includes room and board and a guaranteed score of 515+ (with some limitations).

 Course options and pricing current as of date of publication.